 Yes, education and medical expenses in the USA are really expensive.
 Some say Canada has free medical care, while in some European countries university education is literally guaranteed with no student debt, all if not most run by their government.

-The question is, which country and their private sector produced new medical breakthrough?
-Which country’s universities produce the most successful entrepreneur?
-If your answer is USA, this is because the private universities and medical healthcare is the driving force in innovation and discovery, motivated by success and money.
+The question is, which country and their private sector produced a new medical breakthrough?
+Which country’s universities produce the most successful entrepreneurs?
+If your answer is the USA, this is because the private universities and medical healthcare is the driving force in innovation and discovery, motivated by success and money.

 I always believe in the free market, you can attend community colleges and get free medical healthcare from church run hospitals, albeit the quality is not as good as the privately run colleges and hospitals.

 Should the government introduce a student debt forgiveness program?
 Absolutely not.
 You took the debt willingly, so you shall be responsible for it.
-Nobody forced you to attend such an expensive programs.
+Nobody forced you to attend such an expensive program.